guenthertom/stata-crashcourse/units/unit05_data_inspection/README.md

 ## 🧪 Exercises: Apply What You’ve Learned

 Once you've completed the video, try to solve the following exercises.
 For your solutions, you may use the provided GitHub prompt or, even better, solve the tasks in your Stata working environment directly.

+Exercises: based on auto.dta
+- do some inspection stuff
+  - basics
+  - value labels (recovering and assigning)
+- store some stuff
+- visualize some stuff